 I am a person who makes experiences in many formats including XR, workshops, performances, installations, images, and words.

-Sometimes I make things to express something / connect to someone, maybe even you.
-Usually, though, it's both things at the same time.
+Sometimes I make things to connect to someone, maybe even you, maybe myself.

-After spending lots of time hanging around poets, making writing that experimented with (mis-)using new technologies (like autocorrect, real-time collaboration, web collage) I decided I wanted to learn how to work with computers in a deeper way.
-So, I moved to NYC to go to the Interactive Telecommunications Program (sometimes called “The Center for the Recently Possible”), where I was introduced to all kinds of other ways of making things using (and still mis-using) software, hardware, and code and fell in love with interactivity as a medium.
+After spending lots of time with poets, making writing that experimented with (mis-)using new technologies (like autocorrect, real-time collaboration, web collage) I decided I wanted to learn how to work with computers in a deeper way.
+So, I moved to NYC, where I was introduced to all kinds of other ways of making things using (and still mis-using) software, hardware, and code and fell in love with interactivity as a medium.

-Recently, I’ve been re-thinking what it means to be an artist, and maybe it means to be a funnel.
-So I think it is also worth mentioning things that deeply shaped my worldview: the experience of growing as a misfit, with a father with early-onset dementia, and with a grandmother who survived concentration camps and came to the United States with my mother as a displaced person.
+Recently, I’ve been re-thinking what it means to be an artist, and maybe it means to be a lens.
+So I think it is also worth mentioning things that deeply shaped my worldview: the experience of growing as a misfit in my surroundings, with a father with early-onset dementia, and with a grandmother who survived concentration camps and came to the United States with my mother as a displaced person.
 I value change, weirdness, acceptance, creativity, connection, criticality, and laughter, and apparently being cheesey.

-You can find me making art at the New Museum's cultural incubator, NEW INC, my studio at Future Space, at IMA/ITP at NYU, where I teach interactive media art.
+You can find me at: the New Museum's cultural incubator, NEW INC, my studio at Future Space, at IMA/ITP at NYU, where I teach interactive media art.

 I am also the artist behind Apple’s [AR]T Lab, co-creating an augmented reality art workshop that runs at all Apple stores around the world.